crholliday/iota-prom-exporter/README.md

 ## Latest Changes:

+### February 19, 2018
+* Added a "hasValue" label to Confirmation and Confirm Time metrics to enable comparison of transactions with and without value.
+* Updated ZMQ processing to provide more verbose event handling
+* Fixed some bugs and added some minor error handling enhancements
+* Added a new Dashboard file with improved look and feel and incorporation of the `hasValue` label.

 ### February 3, 2018
 * Removed the stresstest table metrics collector and dashboard row.
 ZMQ is available on every node and is the recommended approach for tracking those metrics.
 * Added confirmation time and confirmation rate tracking.
 This is accomplished by storing firstSeen and confirmed dates for txs in a [LevelDB](https://github.com/level/level) that resides in a folder /db.
 A Prometheus histogram is collected on confirmation times and provides bucketing results in the new dashboard.
 This facilitate other future enhancements but I want to test the LevelDB for a while before adding more to it.
 There is also a pruning routine added to remove txs older than X days.
 The config flags for this are in the new config-template.js file.